 Become an HMRS chapter member

-We are pleased to cosponsor with the Recorder Society of Connecticut a series of 10 monthly virtual mini-workshops featuring professional coaches during the 2021-2022 season.
+We are pleased to again cosponsor with the Recorder Society of Connecticut a series of 10 monthly virtual mini-workshops featuring professional coaches during the 2023-2024 season.
 Admission to these virtual mini-workshops is free for all members of HMRS.
-In addition, we are planning to also conduct regular once-monthly meetings during the season.
+In addition, we are planning to also conduct regular once-monthly playing session meetings during the season.
 Please consult the Activities page for scheduling details.
-Details will be regularly updated as arrangements for meetings and mini-workshops are finalized.
-Note that regular meetings will be in-person should indoor face-to-face meetings be allowed by the meeting venue.
-Otherwise, regular meetings will be online and conducted with Zoom as during the 2020-2021 season.
+Note that playing session meetings will be in-person as long as public health regulations allow.
+Otherwise, regular meetings will be online and conducted with Zoom as during the 2021-2022 season.

-HMRS 2021-22 Chapter dues – $40 per season.
-Complete the HMRS-Membership-Form and send the completed form and payment by mail to the address indicated on the form.
+HMRS 2023-24 Chapter dues – $50 per season.
+Download, print and complete the HMRS-Membership-Form and send the completed form and payment by mail to the address indicated on the form.
 The HMRS season begins September 1 of the current year; paid memberships must be renewed by September 30 of the following year.

 If you are mailing a check within 10 days of the next scheduled virtual event, please notify us at firstname.lastname@example.org to ensure admission to the session.
 Include a return email address so that we may acknowledge your message.